ElliotKillick/qvm-create-windows-qube/README.md

             - https://github.com/QubesOS/qubes-issues/issues/5279#issuecomment-525947408
             - Thanks to @jevank for the patch
     - [ ] Port to Python
-        - This seems like it would be unnecessary for scripts like `create-media.sh` where the Python script would essentially just be calling udisksctl and genisoimage
+        - This seems like it would be unnecessary for scripts like `create-media.sh` where the Python script would essentially just be calling out to external programs
         - This would certainly be suitable for `qvm-create-windows-qube.sh` though
             - This would allow us to interchange data between Dom0 and the VM without worrying about another Shellshock
 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the `wiminfo` command (Currently a WIP; see branch)